Luise Albertz: Political career

 War ended in May 1945, with northern Germany, including Oberhausen, now designated as the British zone of occupation.
 Albertz at this stage was secretary to the city's mayor, but now underwent a rapid succession of job changes and promotions.
-Under the military occupation she was herself elected to the city council in 1946 and in the same year herself appointed as city mayor.
+Under the military occupation she was elected to the city council in 1946 and in the same year appointed as city mayor.

 Although she had been a member of the Social Democratic Party for more than two decades, sources are silent on her political activity till this point, suggesting that within the family public politics had been left to her father Hermann Albertz.
-During the twelve Nazi years the family were monitored by the authorities, regularly summoned for interrogation sessions and their home subject to periodic raids.
+During the twelve Nazi years the family was monitored by the authorities, regularly summoned for interrogation sessions and their home was subject to periodic raids.
 On 20 July 1944 an assassination attempt was made against Adolf Hitler.
 The dictator survived, but his regime had already prepared a list of several thousand names, to be used in the event of an escalation in political tension on the home front, and the name of Hermann Albertz was listed.
 In the context of the wave of arrests known as "Aktion Gitter", in August 1944 Hermann Albertz was arrested and taken to Sachsenhausen concentration camp.
 Two months later he was transferred to Bergen-Belsen concentration camp.
 Nothing is known of his subsequent fate, but sources assume he died or was murdered by the Nazis in the closing months of the war.

-Luise Albertz participated in postwar reconstruction as a member of the "Zone Advisory Board" ("Zonenbeirat") in the British zone, and was also appointed to a position on the supervisory board of the important heavy engineering Hüttenwerke Oberhausen AG business.
-In addition she was appointed to the administrative board of the Nordwestdeutscher Rundfunk (broadcasting organisation) for the British occupation zone, and was a member of the German Council of the European Movement International.
+Luise Albertz participated in postwar reconstruction as a member of the "Zone Advisory Board" ("Zonenbeirat") in the British zone, and was also appointed to the supervisory board of the important heavy engineering Hüttenwerke Oberhausen AG business.
+In addition, she was appointed to the administrative board of the Nordwestdeutscher Rundfunk (broadcasting organisation) for the British occupation zone, and was a member of the German Council of the European Movement International.

-Between 20 April 1947 and 17 June 1950, she sat as a member of the Regional Parliament for North Rhine-Westphalia, winning a seat for the electoral district of Oberhausen in the first election to a chamber that had been established the previous years, at that stage as a nominated assembly, by the British forces of occupation.
+Between 20 April 1947 and 17 June 1950, she sat as a member of the Regional Parliament for North Rhine-Westphalia, winning a seat for the electoral district of Oberhausen in the first election to a chamber that had been established the previous year, at that stage as a nominated assembly, by the British forces of occupation.

 The Federal Republic was established in May 1949, and the first national election was held in August 1949.
 The name of Luise Albertz was high enough on the SPD party list of candidates for North Rhine-Westphalia to enable her to win a seat in the new Bundestag under the semi-proportional electoral system used.
 Later, in 1965, she won a seat directly tied to an electoral district, representing Oberhausen with a notable 52.6% of votes cast.
 In total Luise Albertz sat in the Bundestag for twenty years.
 From 1949 till 3 June 1959 she served as chairman of the Chamber's Petitions Commission.